mahardikaznr/Data-Analysis-Portofolio/README.md

-# Welcome to Dana Analysis portfolio! 📑
+# Welcome to My Data Analysis Portfolio! 📑

-This repository contains examples of Data Analyst project that I've done.
+This repository contains examples of Data Analyst Project that I've done.
 Feel free to take a look and reach out if you have any questions.
 Enjoy!